BShowen/GoogleHomePage/readme.md

 Hi!

-Here you will find and Html file and a CSS file.
+Here you will find and Html file, a CSS file, and a pictures folder.
+Guess what I keep in my pictures folder...

 This is my first project on Odin and this was also my first time building ANYTHING with html/css.
 Ive been studying for about a month now so be easy on me.